dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv2-0.md

 {{< /collapse >}}
 </ul>

-7. Install the driver using `helm`:
+7. Install the module using `helm`:

 To install Authorization with the service Ingresses using your own certificate, run: